Donald Trump is making the United States an anti-corruption laughingstock

 The budget outline released by the administration proposes deep cuts to agencies that work on and fund open-government programs.
 It includes no specifics, but the outline calls for a 28 percent budget reduction at the State Department and the United States Agency for International Development (USAID), the agencies that oversee many of the government's international anti-corruption efforts.

-A diverse range of anti-corruption and pro-transparency projects around the globe are supported by the US government—so many programs from so many different agencies it’s difficult to tabulate a total.
-For example, since February, USAID directed $3 million to an ongoing anti-corruption effort in Jamaica, $972,000 to an anti-corruption effort in Ghana, and $634,000 for a program to fight corruption in the healthcare system of Albania.
-Since Trump's inauguration, USAID has granted money to local chapters of international good governance group Transparency International in the former Soviet republics of Georgia and Azerbaijan.
-The latter is a country considered one of the world’s most corrupt, where Trump partnered with the family of an Azeri oligarch to brand a hotel (the deal collapsed, but questions remain about how much the Trump Organization knew about its business partners).
+A diverse range of anti-corruption and pro-transparency projects around the globe are supported by the US government—so many programs from so many different agencies it's difficult to tabulate a total.
+For example, since February, USAID directed $3 million to an ongoing anti-corruption effort in Jamaica, $972,000 to an anti-corruption effort in Ghana, and $634,000 for a program to fight corruption in the health care system of Albania.
+Since Trump's inauguration, USAID has granted money to local chapters of international good-governance group Transparency International in the former Soviet republics of Georgia and Azerbaijan.
+The latter is a country considered one of the world's most corrupt, where Trump partnered with the family of an Azeri oligarch to brand a hotel.
+(The deal collapsed, but questions remain about how much the Trump Organization knew about its business partners.)

-More direct anti-corruption programs are funded through the Department of Justice, which in the early 1990s, following the collapse of the Soviet Union and rise in international narco-crime syndicates, created the Office of Overseas Prosecutorial Development Assistance and Training (OPDAT).
+More direct anti-corruption programs are funded through the Department of Justice, which in the early 1990s, following the collapse of the Soviet Union and the rise in international narco-crime syndicates, created the Office of Overseas Prosecutorial Development Assistance and Training (OPDAT).
 The program, which has offices in 50 countries, trains prosecutors and law enforcement around the world to spot and stop money-laundering, smuggling, and corruption.
 Among OPDAT's more high-profile areas of work is an effort to fight corruption in Ukraine.

 The DOJ—which also maintains an anti-kleptocracy unit to identify and recover assets from corrupt foreign leaders—is slated for a 4 percent budget cut ($700 million) under Trump's proposed budget.
 Where those cuts will come is not clear, but the administration's outline makes it clear that domestic programs to support a crackdown on immigration take priority in the agency while the cuts will come from unnamed "outdated programs."